 It’s difficult to tell what will scare a child.
 Some will tremble at the sight of a dog, others get anxious when trying new things, like Little League or school, and some just roll with the punches.
 Regardless of a child’s natural proclivities, parents are tasked with helping their kid be brave, which functionally means making smart and informed decisions in the face of both legitimate and illegitimate fears.
 But there’s a fine line that parents need to walk when pushing a child to be brave, lest they come off mean-spirited or bullying.
 The key?
 Empathy.

 “It is important to know your child’s style as well as yourself.
 Kids are just different.
-Some more cautious, some more fearless, they are born with different temperaments,” says Dr. Robin Goodman, executive director of A Caring Hand.
+Some more cautious, some more fearless; they are born with different temperaments,” says clinical psychologist Robin Goodman, Ph.D.
 “A fear may or may not match your own, which can make it harder or easier for a parent to figure out and help out.”

 It’s important to assess why a child is afraid of something and to act accordingly.
 If a kid is terrified of dogs, it’s unlikely that a parent will throw them in a kennel to temper those fears.
 But social fears are often treated in a similar manner, something parents do without really considering a child’s reason for being afraid to engage, which could be wrapped up in worry about failure, social anxiety, or other less tangible fears.

-For example, if a child is showing fear of going to a birthday party where a parent knows they’re going to have a good time once they just get in there, it’s not very helpful for a parent to just say, “Oh, it’ll be fine when you get there” Instead, they should figure out why a child is trepidatious — maybe there’s a child there who bullies them, or they’re afraid they’ll do something embarrassing — and address those fears more directly.
+For example, if a child is showing fear of going to a birthday party where a parent knows they’re going to have a good time once they just get in there, it’s not very helpful for a parent to just say, “Oh, it’ll be fine when you get there.”
+Instead, they should figure out why a child has trepidations — maybe there’s a child there who bullies them, or they’re afraid they’ll do something embarrassing — and address those fears more directly.
+“Assess the child, the type of situation, past history, and then determine your approach,” says Goodman.

 How to Help a Child Be Brave